 *Infra-Ice™ temperature control can be used to precisely monitor the ice surface temperature in order to catch any heat loads at their source.
 This style of sensor will provide you with the fastest response to changing surface conditions, which can be very important, especially in professional facilities where 15,000 people walk through the door and TV level lighting is turned on.

 With computer control you will have the ability to monitor and control the system remotely from any PC.
 The system can also be programmed to dial out to a pager, cell phone or any landline in the event of a failure, reducing down time.
 Accent Refrigeration Systems was a pioneer in many modern ice rink advancements, including computer control strategies that are now used around the world.
 Our Rink-Pro XP-4000 computer control system has had the longest history and is the most reliable in the industry.
-To find out more, contact our head office.

 *Infra-Ice™ is a product designed by Accent Refrigeration Systems.

 The following is a list of what we find are the most common reasons for field complaints from owners of computer control systems.